oddbird/oddsite/content/2017/1/5/git-rebase.rst

-The commits in the ``topic`` branch are labeled with prime signs after the rebase to denote that they are, in a sense, the "same" commits, but because they have a different ancestry, describe a different set of states—specifically, states that incorporate commits F and G. If there are conflicts between the rebased commits and their new ancestry, git will prompt you to resolve those before continuing the rebase.
+The commits in the ``topic`` branch are labeled with prime signs after the rebase to denote that they are, in a sense, the "same" commits, but because they have a different ancestry, describe a different set of states – specifically, states that incorporate commits F and G. If there are conflicts between the rebased commits and their new ancestry, git will prompt you to resolve those before continuing the rebase.